ironscar/unreal-engine-dev-starter/readme.md

 - Inherit from GameModeBase like is done for `MyDestroyerGameMode`
 - To use ThirdPersonCharacter pawn class, create a BP from this class and set the default pawn class to `BP_ThirdPersonCharacter`
 - Remember to go to Project settings -> maps and modes -> default game mode and set it to use the BP game mode that you created
+- We will later create a custom `GameModeBase` with a custom pawn class to go with it and have this game mode inherit from it
+	- For this reason, we will delete the BP for this game mode with `BP_ThirdPersonCharacter`

 ## Create C++ pawns and player controllers